aws-google-auth

 PARAMETERS

-Specifies the AWS CLI profile to configure.
-If not provided, defaults to 'default'.
+Specifies the AWS credential profile to update.
+If not provided, it defaults to the default profile.

 --version